- Basic questions

 API development is not the only way to provide extra functionality or to customize Archicad.
 From the very early days Archicad offered customization possibilities through GDL programming and GDL has still remained a very important tool for customization.
 GDL objects can naturally be reached by API add-ons and in fact – as explained in the Examples – the combined use of GDL objects and API add-ons is one of the most powerful ways to enhance Archicad’s functionality.
 Besides the listing functions can be customized as well.
 These three programming environments provide a wide range of tools with the help of which one can successfully tackle the various problems in the A/E/C market.
 GDL and listing programming, however, are not part of the current discussion, to learn about them please refer to the appropriate manual (part of the Archicad package).

 API developers have to be experienced in C or C++ programming language.
-For the procedural aspects please visit the Policy section of the Developer website.
 Naturally, it is not enough to know how, but what to develop.
 Therefore, it is a prerequisite to have a thorough knowledge of Archicad’s functionality.

 The aim of the API Development Kit is to provide our development partners a way to develop add-ons that can access and modify the Virtual Building’s database.
 The API software tools can be divided into four major groups according to their functionality: